pedrogbmendes/HyperJump/README.md

 ### Benchmarks
-You can find some of the benchmarks in this [link](https://drive.google.com/drive/folders/1LaQJrMygNqTYdFZERuwD08Um8t-3vp6s?usp=sharing)
+You can find some of the benchmarks in this [benchmarks](https://drive.google.com/drive/folders/1LaQJrMygNqTYdFZERuwD08Um8t-3vp6s?usp=sharing).
+We also benchmarked HyperJump using Neural Architectural Search scenario using Cifar10, Cifar100, and ImageNet, whose datasets can be found in [Nats-bench-repo](https://github.com/D-X-Y/NATS-Bench).